Goal Zero Nomad 7M Solar Panel

 Price Paid: $80

 The more I try to fix the problems of this product, the more frustrated I have become.
+While it works well with less advanced electronics, it is a gamble with your smart phone.
+Adding other components to the system, simply was throwing money at an unfixable problem.

 - Worked okay with my first smartphone